Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes.md

 #### Step 5: Grant/Request Admin Consent

 You may notice there are some permissions that need Admin Consent.
 These are the permissions of `Group.Read.All`, `Group.ReadWrite.All`, `User.Read.All`, `User.ReadWrite.All`.
 If you are not the admin, you will have to get them to grant these permissions.
-To grant the permissions, follow this [documentation link](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).
+To grant the permissions, follow this [Azure Active Directory documentation link](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations).

 #### Step 6: Authentication